 A second virtual NIF-linked took place on 09 September.
 (NIF)

-The in-person NATO-Industry Forum 2021 took place on 17-18 November, in Rome, graciously hosted by Italy.
+The in-person NATO-Industry Forum 2021 took place on 17-18 November, in Rome, hosted by Italy.

 NIF21 Final Report: LowRes (3MB) HighRes (53MB)